myTerminal/ample-alerts/README.md

 * A simple & light-weight alert library
 * Mobile-friendly
-* Supports multiple types of alerts
+* Supports all types of browser alerts
 * Can be easily themed for any host web application
+* Now also supports promises

 ## How to Use